Doug Kiel

 Geographic Field(s): American History, Since 1900; American History, Before 1900

-Thematic Field(s): Legal and Criminal History; War and Empire in History; Political and Policy History
+Thematic Field(s): Legal and Criminal History; Environmental History; Political and Policy History

 Biography